Plan a Perfectly Romantic Honeymoon in Canada

 Spend a Day at Stanley Park

-Stanley Park is Canada's answer to New York's Central Park, though Stanley is actually much larger.
+If you'll be in Vancouver on your honeymoon, visit Stanley Park.
+It's Canada's answer to New York's Central Park, though Stanley is actually much larger.
 It protects one of the few rain forests in North America, and has more than enough to fill several days of your honeymoon.
-While it's tempting to take your time walking hand-in-hand through the impressive park, you can also get around via a railroad or horse-drawn carriage—there's a lot of land to cover.
+While it's tempting to take your time walking hand-in-hand through the impressive park, you can also get around via a railroad, horse-drawn carriage or bike tour—there's a lot of land to cover.

 In the park, you'll find the Vancouver Aquarium (home to 65,000 animals, including sloths, seals and penguins), a 55-acre botanical garden, a Chinese garden and teahouse, and the world's longest waterfront cycling and walking path (17 miles long, but only 6 of them are within the park).